Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Funders don’t care about general ideas.
 By providing specifics, you’re indirectly proving your competence to achieve the goals.

 After you write a grant proposal draft, it’s time for a thorough grant proposal review.
-When reviewing drafts for different grants, here are tips that should serve you as a reviewing process guide.
+When reviewing drafts for different grants, here are tips that should serve as a review process guide.

 Seeking advice and feedback from experienced individuals is crucial to creating successful grant proposals.